Q – How do I get to the Festival?

 Q – Is there a cost to attend one of the seminars/workshops?

 A – All our seminars and workshops are free to attend and seating is available on a ‘first come first served’ basis.

 A – No, there are no cloakroom facilities available onsite.

-Q - I purchased a ticket online, however I have lost/ did not recieve the ticket email - what do I do?
+Q - I purchased a ticket online, however I have lost/did not receive the ticket email - what do I do?

 A – Firstly, please check your junk/spam folder as the tickets may have ended up there.
 If not, email [email protected] with your details to have the ticket resent.